3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 Ono'u " Hiva Oa - Marquises - French Polynesia - 2021

-Hiva Oa: A mural dedicated to the preservation of Marquesan heritage
+Hiva Oa: "TE AOATAKUA O HIVA" a mural dedicated to the preservation of Marquesan heritage

-The mural was painted on the 15-meter-long wall adjacent to the Atuona sports hall.
+The mural was created on the large 15-meter-long wall adjoining the Atuona multi-sports hall.

-The mural was inaugurated during the visit of the President of the Republic on July 25th.
-It was created by three local artists: Richard Barri, Heiarii Metua (Rival), and Sarah Viault.
+The mural was unveiled during the President of the Republic's visit on July 25th.
+It was created by three local artists: Richard Barri, Heiarii Metua (Rival) and Sarah Viault.

 The artwork depicts at its center a Haka Manu dancer performing the emblematic Marquesan bird dance.
-She is surrounded by representations of 8 endangered bird species from the Marquesas Islands and Europe, including from left to right in the mural: the Marquesan Monarch, the Pati'oti'o, the Ua Pou Thrush, the Hiva Oa Starling, the Tahuata Starling echoing the European kingfisher facing it, as well as the Nuku Hiva Fruit Dove and the Fatu Hiva Imperial Pigeon.
+She is surrounded by a representation of 8 endangered bird species from the Marquesas Islands and Europe, among which are visible from left to right of the fresco: the Marquesan monarch, the Pati'oti'o, the Pihiti of Ua Pou, the Kotue of Hiva Oa, the Pahi of Tahuatu echoing the European kingfisher facing it, as well as the Upe of Nuku Hiva and the Oma'oa ke'e ke'e of Fatu Hiva.